ingenthr/docs/docs/reference/core-clients/did-jsonrpc.md

 ---

 - Provides the DID object, which must be authenticated, then mounted on the Ceramic object to perform transactions.
-- For Ceramic nodes, the DID client serves as a way to resolve ad verify transaction signatures
+- For Ceramic nodes, the DID client serves as a way to resolve and verify transaction signatures
 - For Ceramic clients, the DID client serves as a way to create account, authenticate, sign, encrypt
 - If your project requires transactions, you **need** to install this package, or one that offers similar EIP-2844 API support.
 - The DID client library can be used in both browser and Node.js environments.